-It is estimated that as many as 50% of patients diagnosed with major unipolar depression (UP, MDD), will subsequently incur a manic episode and will have had bipolar depression rather than MDD.
-The average bipolar individual suffers with episodic symptoms of mania for ten years before receiving an accurate diagnosis.
-As many as 16 million individuals in the United States will have a bipolar episode in their lives, diagnosed or not.
-With these growing number of patients with bipolar disorder, it is imperative that patients are diagnosed and treated accurately and efficiently.
-Bipolar aims to improve earlier recognition, acceptance and compliance of bipolar.
-This book combines two different approaches to understanding bipolar disorder, comprehensive research and case studies.
-Dr. Raymond Lake presents basic, selected bipolar data including history, diagnostic criteria, and definitions of terms, classifications, management and treatment strategies to help the reader fully comprehend the disorder.
-Second, case studies are presented to provide the reader with real-life examples to help increase recognition of various bipolar presentations beyond the stark black and white diagnostic criteria pf the DSM.
+It is estimated that as many as fifty percent of patients initially diagnosed with major Unipolar depression (UP, MDD) will subsequently incur a manic episode or discover a past subtle episode and will have had Bipolar depression rather than MDD.
+The average Bipolar individual suffers with episodic symptoms for ten years before receiving an accurate diagnosis.
+As many as 16 million individuals in the United States will have a Bipolar episode in their lives, diagnosed or not.
+With the recognition of these growing numbers of patients with a Bipolar Disorder, it is imperative that patients are diagnosed and treated earlier, accurately and efficiently.
+Untreated Bipolar usually gets worse.

-- Includes difficult-to-diagnose case studies of variation presentations of bipolar
+Includes difficult-to-diagnose case studies of various presentations in Bipolar

 Researchers and graduate students in psychology studying bipolar disorder.
 Psychologists and psychiatrists treating patients with bipolar disorder

 3. Bipolar is a bonafide scientifically based neurological disease of the brain with a 2000 year history

 4. Underrecognition: non-classic presentations: stigma and guilt cause failure to recognize and accept; the disaster of a missed diagnosis

 5. Functional psychoses explained by psychotic mood disorders; psychotic mood disorders are disorders of thought and mood